openmediavault/openmediavault-docs/administration/general/network.rst

 Proxy
 =====

 This panel configures the server proxies using system wide enviromemtal variables.
 Every software that obbeys Linux proxy environmental variables should be able to use the proxy.
-This is useful for example if there are many Debian servers in the network, when performing ``apt`` operations, packages can be cached in the proxy if this configured appropiatly to reduce download bandwidth.
+This is useful for example if there are many Debian servers in the network, when performing :command:`apt` operations, packages can be cached in the proxy if this configured appropiatly to reduce download bandwidth.

 The variables name are::